google-pay/google-pay-button/README.md

 ## Web componenent

 The [Google Pay web component button][button-element] makes it easy to integrate Google Pay into your website using standards based custom elements.
-Web components can be used directly in a standard HTML web application as is, and is also compatible with Angular.
+Web components can be used directly in a standard HTML web application as is, and is also [compatible with many popular web frameworks][custom-elements-compatible].

 ```sh
 npm install @google-pay/button-element